awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.NetworkEncryption.md

 # Oracle native network encryption<a name="Appendix.Oracle.Options.NetworkEncryption"></a>

 Amazon RDS supports Oracle native network encryption \(NNE\)\.
 With native network encryption, you can encrypt data as it moves to and from a DB instance\.
 Amazon RDS supports NNE for all editions of Oracle\.

 A detailed discussion of Oracle native network encryption is beyond the scope of this guide, but you should understand the strengths and weaknesses of each algorithm and key before you decide on a solution for your deployment\.
 For information about the algorithms and keys that are available through Oracle native network encryption, see [Configuring network data encryption](http://www.oracle.com/webfolder/technetwork/tutorials/obe/db/11g/r2/prod/security/network_encrypt/ntwrkencrypt.htm) in the Oracle documentation\.
 For more information about AWS security, see the [AWS security center](http://aws.amazon.com/security)\.

 **Note**
 You can use Native Network Encryption or Secure Sockets Layer, but not both\.
 For more information, see [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.

 ## NNE option settings<a name="Oracle.Options.NNE.Options"></a>

+You can specify encryption requirements on both the server and the client\.
+The DB instance can act as a client when, for example, it uses a database link to connect to another database\.
+You might want to avoid forcing encryption on the server side\.
+For example, you might not want to force all client communications to use encryption because the server requires it\.
+In this case, you can force encryption on the client side using the `SQLNET.*CLIENT` options\.

 Amazon RDS supports the following settings for the NNE option\.